-When we look at our prediction, we can see that we can approximate a GP pretty well, and we get the sensible extrapolation behaviour we would expect from a GP too - falling back to zero away from the data in this case.
+When we look at our prediction, we can see that we approximate a GP pretty well, and we get the sensible extrapolation behaviour we would expect from a GP too (falling back to zero away from the data in this case).
 Though, perhaps it over-estimates the uncertainty in the latent function relative to a regular GP.
-And as expected, the GP performs similarly to the "Bayesian" SVR in terms of R^2 within the training domain.
+It also does better than the "Bayesian" SVR in terms of \mathbb{R}^2 .